Glaucoma

 Filtering Microsurgery: Trabeculectomy

-A standard surgical procedure for open-angle glaucoma, a tiny drainage channel is made in the sclera (the white part of the eye) in a procedure called trabeculectomy.
+A standard surgical procedure for open-angle glaucoma involves making a tiny drainage channel in the sclera (the white part of the eye) in a procedure called trabeculectomy.
 The new drainage channel allows fluid to flow out of the eye and helps lower eye pressure, preventing or reducing damage to the optic nerve.

-After eye drops are used to numb the eye, a laser is applied to the drainage tissue, starting a biological change in the tissue that results in better drainage of fluid.
-This procedure takes about 5 -10 minutes, there are no patches required and there are no restrictions in post-laser activities.
+After eye drops are used to numb the eye, a laser is applied to the drainage tissue, starting a biological change in the tissue that results in better fluid drainage.
+This procedure takes about 5 -10 minutes, there are no patches required, and there are no restrictions in post-laser activities.

 Ex-Press Shunt